Garrison Petawawa: History

 The unification of the Canadian Forces resulted in Camp Petawawa being renamed Canadian Forces Base Petawawa (CFB Petawawa) on February 1, 1968.
 Under the CF, the base was allocated to Mobile Command.

 On 1 April 1977, 2 Combat Group was disbanded.
 2 Combat Group combined with the Canadian Airborne Regiment at CFB Petawawa to form the Special Service Force.
 The Special Service Force constituted a unique chapter in Canada's military history.
 It derived its name from the first Special Service Force, an historic formation of Americans and Canadians which pioneered special forces operations in a brief but immensely successful history during the second world war.
 The latter-day Special Service Force represented a compromise between the general purpose combat capabilities of a normal brigade and the strategic and tactical flexibility which derived from the lighter and more mobile capabilities of the Canadian Airborne Regiment.
 Units and soldiers of the Special Service Force served in operations both at home and around the world.

 The Special Service Force was officially re-designated as 2 Canadian Mechanized Brigade Group by a Ministerial Order signed on 24 April 1995.
 This decision to re-organize and re-equip the formation was due to current emphasis in Canadian defence policy on general-purpose capabilities.
 With a smaller force structure, a smaller defence budget and more frequent operational taskings, it has become clear that general-purpose capabilities provide the best return on Canada's investment in defence.
 Accordingly, 2 Canadian Mechanized Brigade Group of Petawawa has been designed to be a mirror image of its two sister formations, 1 Canadian Mechanized Brigade Group, based in Edmonton, Alberta and 5 Canadian Mechanized Brigade Group, based in Valcartier, Quebec.

 Barracks Building F-16 (constructed in 1953) was designated a Recognized Federal Heritage Building in 1995, due to its association with the efforts of the Canadian Armed Forces to meet Canada's post-World War II international commitments, and due to its modern classicist architecture common among federal buildings of the period.

 Recent

-Currently there are approximately 6,100 persons employed at Garrison Petawawa (5,100 of them military) who are included in the units of 2 CMBG, Garrison Petawawa and lodger units.
+Currently there are approximately 6,100 persons employed at 4 CDSB Petawawa (5,100 of them military) who are included in the units of 2 CMBG, Garrison Petawawa and lodger units.
 Soldiers at Garrison Petawawa have been involved in many operations throughout the world including tours in Afghanistan and Bosnia.

-In 2005, Garrison Petawawa celebrated its first 100 years of service.
+In 2005, 4 CDSB Petawawa celebrated its first 100 years of service.
 A number of events were planned in conjunction with units and the local communities to commemorate this special occasion.

-In 2013, two name changes for the base were announced, one in June and another in September.

-In 2021, during the COVID-19 Pandemic, the base deployed medical military personnel to Cross Lake, to help organize a response to an outbreak in the Pimicikamak population.
+In 2021, during the COVID-19 pandemic, the base deployed medical military personnel to Cross Lake, to help organize a response to an outbreak in the Pimicikamak population.